 What animal cognition research teaches us about AI

-The paper, https://openreview.net/pdf?id=gCPJFcHskT, an approach to the study of AI following the research procedures established in the study of animal cognition, starts with the story of Clever Hans, a case of mistaken attribution of intelligence to a horse.
+The paper, https://openreview.net/pdf?id=gCPJFcHskT, promoting the idea that we should study AI following the research procedures established in the study of animal cognition, starts with the story of Clever Hans, a case of mistaken attribution of intelligence to a horse.

 See my take on the relevance of CleverHans to AI, http://drbean.sdf.org/CleverHansMind.html